biomedisa/biomedisa/README.md

 # Releases

-For the versions available, see the [tags on this repository](https://github.com/biomedisa/biomedisa/tags).
+For the versions available, see the [list of releases](https://github.com/biomedisa/biomedisa/releases).

 # Authors